CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Most indoor training applications are paid, with monthly or yearly subscription options.
 Yearly subscriptions are usually about 30% cheaper on average.
 Subscription prices range from around $10 to $20 per month or $100 to $200 per year.

 All apps on this list offer free trials for a week, two weeks, or an entire month.
-It’s a great way to try out an app without any obligation, so I recommend taking advantage of it.
+It’s a great way to try out an app without obligation, so I recommend taking advantage of it.

 Connectivity is important because if an app doesn’t offer connectivity with your smart trainer or sensors, you can’t use it.
+Luckily, all selected apps support ANT+, ANT+ FE-C, Bluetooth, or Bluetooth Low Energy Fitness Machine Service (BLE FTMS) protocols.

 If you want to use the app on your Windows or macOS computer, you will need an ANT+ dongle that ensures compatibility (learn more about ANT+ and how bike trainers communicate).
+This doesn’t apply to laptops which have built-in Bluetooth.

+It’s essential to consider the app’s operating system (OS) compatibility, depending on the device you intend to use it with.
 Most indoor cycling apps are available for Android, iOS, Windows, and macOS.
 However, if you want to use it on Apple TV, ensure the Apple TV app is available.

 Fortunately, developers strive to provide support for additional operating systems, so even if an app doesn’t currently support your OS, it may be supported in the future.
+Some apps, such as Kinomap, don’t offer a desktop version but can mirror the screen from a mobile device to a computer or TV.

 There are three basic types of indoor cycling apps in terms of design.